undergroundwires/privacy.sexy/.github/ISSUE_TEMPLATE/4-new-script-suggestion.md

 <!--
 Code that will be executed when script is selected.
 Try to keep it as simple and backwards-compatible as possible.
 Allowed languages:
-  - macOS: bash (sh)
   - Windows: PowerShell (ps1) or batchfile
     - 💡 Prioritize the one that's simpler, batchfile if similar.
+  - macOS: bash (sh)
+  - Linux: bash (sh) or Python 3
+    - 💡 Prioritize the one that's simpler, bash if similar.
 -->

 ### Revert code